 The manufacturer recommends drinking 3-5 cups of tea per day.
 To make the tea, you steep it in 8 oz of hot water for 10 minutes, and then drink it.
 It tastes like licorice, and you can sweeten it with sugar or honey or whatever you’d prefer.

-(If you don’t like the taste, I made a recipe called “Lactorade” that mixes it with lemon lime Gatorade that might be better.)
+(If you don’t like the taste, I made a recipe called “Lactorade” that mixes this tea with lemon lime Gatorade that might work for you.)

 Blessed Thistle